 Match: A measurement of time and/or money that the applicant organization estimates it will put toward the grant funds.
 A funding match is not required at any level in the Minnesota Historical & Cultural Heritage Grants Program.
 Matches, however, are always encouraged; in fact, they are listed as an additional criterion for evaluating grant applications.
 Funding matches are one way to measure local buy-in and commitment to a project, demonstrating a community’s investment in seeing a project through to completion.
-For larger grants, the presence of a local match can also be seen as a measure of your capacity to carry out your project and of your project’s sustainability.
-In a particularly competitive grants round, this factor could be a tie-breaker.
+For larger grants, the presence of a local match can also be seen as a measure of the applicant’s capacity to carry out the grant project and of the project’s sustainability.

 Measurable Outcomes: This addresses a requirement in MS 16B, Subd.
 2. (a), which states “a project or program receiving funding from the Arts & Cultural Heritage Fund must include measurable outcomes and a plan for measuring and evaluating the results.”
 Outcomes for various types of projects will vary greatly; guidelines for each project category provide additional guidance on this matter.

-Project: Projects are undertakings that require detailed planning, concerted effort to achieve, and are designed to accomplish prioritized organizational goals or objectives.
-Projects have a purpose that supports the applicant's mission and has a finite time frame with a distinct beginning and end with a product of enduring value.
+Project: An activity that requires detailed planning and often collaborative effort to achieve, with the purpose of accomplishing prioritized organizational goals or objectives.
+A grant project should have a purpose that clearly supports the applicant's mission and has a finite time frame with a distinct beginning and end, resulting in a product of enduring value.

 Public Benefit: Projects supported through this grants program are expected to demonstrate public benefit.
-You will want to think about your project’s potential public benefit as you shape the project, identify its goals and objectives, and develop a plan for evaluating its results.
+Applicants must consider what the project’s potential public benefit will be as they shape the project, identify its goals and objectives, and develop a plan for evaluating its results.
 The final project product must be of public benefit.

 Sustainability: It is the intention of Legacy Amendment funding to support projects with lasting impact or enduring value.
-Applicants must demonstrate sustainability of the product of the project for which they are applying.
-This does not imply green practices necessarily, though those are encouraged.
+Applicants must demonstrate sustainability of the grant project’s final project product.
 Sustainability is the applicant’s ability to support any ongoing costs that the project may incur after the grant is closed.
-How will your organization maintain a building once you restore it?
-How will your organization pay for hosting costs of a website paid for with Legacy funds?
+This issue must be addressed in the grant application.